 - landscape reference (I have a folder of these if you can’t get one)

 - backboard and clips

 NEVER PURCHASED ONLINE BEFORE?

-It is far easier and quicker to pay for a product or service on a website with PayPal or credit cards.
+It is far easier and quicker to pay for a product or service on a website with a credit card.

 CAW has set up a simple form below to allow you to book your workshop and pay immediately.
 You will receive an email confirming your booking and payment.

-- Go to the form and select 'Credit card' in the 'Payment methods' and a payment area will appear for you to add your name — then click 'Submit' and complete your credit/debit card infomation.
+- Go to the form and select 'Credit card' in the 'Payment method' and a payment area will appear for you to add your name” then complete your credit/debit card information and click 'Submit'.